mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/passwordResetRequest.PNG)

 **SMS**

-<blockquote>Please click on this link to reset your password: %url%</blockquote>
+> Please click on this link to reset your password: %url%

 ### Password Reset (User)